jpittis/toxiproxy-haskell/README.md

-A complete Haskell client for [Toxiproxy](https://github.com/Shopify/toxiproxy).
+A Haskell client for [Toxiproxy](https://github.com/Shopify/toxiproxy).

 (Requires Toxiproxy version 2.1.3 and above.)